 It was in Rio de Janeiro in this year that Maurice Béjart met Anderson and, impressed by his passion and dancing, invited him to Europe and offered him a contract.

-Soon after, Anderson traveled to Europe and began his professional career in Switzerland, Scala Theatre in the “Broadway Musical Company from New York” where he completed his artistic style dancing in the European Tour of “West Side Story” (J.Robbins) and “Jesus Christ Superstar” (Lewis Robinson).
+Soon after, Anderson travelled to Europe and began his professional career in Switzerland, Scala Theatre in the “Broadway Musical Company from New York” where he completed his artistic style dancing in the European Tour of “West Side Story” (J.Robbins) and “Jesus Christ Superstar” (Lewis Robinson).
 In Europe he continued to work with Merlin Brinnar and Vladimir Semievov..
 Then, he joined the Brussels Ratlas Dance Company in Belgium, and met Timur Ratlas.
 He worked with Timur and was soloist in “Le train, 17 juillet”.

 A year later, he joined the Royal Ballet of Flanders under the direction of Robert Denvers.
 Over the next years, he danced many different roles as soloist in various ballets.